 Service & Support

-The American market uses UL 62368, UL 1012 and UL 1310.
-UL 1012 and UL 1310 are local national standards in the United States and Canada and are not applicable to other countries.
-Only products that meet class 2 can apply for UL 1310.
-The European market mainly uses EN 61558-1/EN 61558-2-16.
+For the American market, UL 62368, UL 1012, and UL 1310 are standard standards.
+UL 1012 and UL 1310 are local standards for the US and Canada and are not applicable in other countries.
+Only products that meet Class 2 standards can apply for UL 1310.
+For the European market, EN 61558-1/EN 61558-2-16 are the primary standards.

-What are Class 2, Class II and LPS?
+What are Class 2, Class II, and LPS?
 What is the difference between Class I and Class II?

 NO MORE!